networknt/light-doc/content/en/tool/minikube.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-As light-4j API/service is aiming to deployed with Docker containers and Kubernetes is the most popular container orchestration tool.
-It is very hard to setup multiple nodes cluster on laptop development environment but there is a minikube can be used on laptop to create one node cluster on your laptop.
+As light-4j API/service is aiming to deployed with Docker containers and Kubernetes is the most popular container orchestration tool, it is very hard to set up multiple nodes cluster in a laptop development environment.
+However, there is a minikube can be used on laptop to create one node cluster on your laptop.

 ## Install on Mac.